 Residents at all levels are expected to attend the departmental teaching conferences, which are mandatory.
 Neurosurgical knowledge is gauged by performance on written boards, as well as by semi-annual written evaluations and meetings.
 Each year a promotion to the next level of training is determined by the departmental competency review committee.

 PGY-6 residents return to the service as residents on the clinical services at UPMC Presbyterian, UPMC Shadyside, UPMC Mercy, and in selected cases at UPMC Children’s Hospital of Pittsburgh.
 Coverage responsibilities include chief of the cranial service, the spinal service and the trauma service.
 On average, chief residents perform 400-500 major cases during PGY-6, such as clipping of aneurysms, skull-based tumors, complex spine surgery, and posterior fossa surgery.
 As future practitioners of neurosurgery, they also learn responsibilities of clinical oversight of the service that they are leading.
 They serve as primary instructors to the younger residents.
 By the time of their completion of the chief year, residents often have performed more than 1500 neurosurgical procedures as monitored by the ACGME online Accreditation Data System (ADS) database.

-Residents in this program have a particularly unique experience in microneurosurgery, pediatric, endoscopic, and image-guided neurosurgery including radiosurgery.
+Residents in this program have a particularly unique experience in microneurosurgery, pediatric, endoscopic, image-guided neurosurgery including radiosurgery, and endo/exovascular surgery, including a large volume of complex vascular bypass cases.
 In addition to daily teaching rounds, led by individual members of the department faculty, the department holds a series of weekly resident conferences and review lectures to discuss specific neurosurgical concepts, techniques, problems and solutions.
 Both faculty and residents are regular participants in these programs, many of which include formal didactic presentations.
 The training program includes the following faculty/resident conference:

 - Multidisciplinary Brain Tumor Board (weekly)